pulumi/pulumi-hugo/themes/default/content/product/_index.md

     title: Open source.
 Enterprise ready.
     description: |
         Pulumi’s modern Infrastructure as Code SDK is an open-source project that’s supported by an active and enthusiastic community.
 We welcome feedback and contributions from anyone.
+Visit our public roadmap [here](/blog/relaunching-pulumis-public-roadmap).
     community:
       number: "10,000s"
       description: of community members